Afiya-82/Afiya-82/README.md

 🌟 Hack N Win 2024

-                                                         Thank you for stopping by! 🌟
+                                                         Thank you for stopping! 🌟